vlang/v/doc/docs.md

 }
 ```

 Unlike most languages, variable shadowing is not allowed.
-Declaring a variable with a name that is already used in a parent scope will result in a compilation error.
+Declaring a variable with a name that is already used in a parent scope will cause a compilation error.

-## Basic types
+## Primitive types

 ```v
 bool